 You can copy the query SQL to your clipboard from this view.
-Select the copy icon in the top right of the SQL snippet to copy the query.
+To copy the query, select the copy icon in the top right of the SQL snippet.
 A popup message confirms that the code has been copied.

-Queries that use anonymous blocks to comprise their SQL statements are separated into their individual queries.
-This allows you to inspect the run details for each query block individually.
+Queries that use anonymous blocks to comprise their SQL statements are separated into their individual subqueries.
+The separation into subqueries allows you to inspect the run details for each query block individually.

 Anonymous blocks are denoted through the use of a

 $$ prefix before the query.
-See the anonymous block document to find out more about anonymous blocks in query service.
+To find out more about anonymous blocks in query service, see the anonymous block document.

-Anonymous block queries have tabs to the left of the run status.
-Select a tab to display the run details…
+Anonymous block subqueries have tabs to the left of the run status.
+Select a tab to display the run details.

 In the event an anonymous block query fails, you can find the error code for that particular block through this UI.